CIS565-Fall-2022/Project2-Stream-Compaction/INSTRUCTION.md

 graphics card with CUDA capability.
 Any card with Compute Capability 2.0 (`sm_20`) or greater will work.
 Check your GPU on this [compatibility table](https://developer.nvidia.com/cuda-gpus).
-If you do not have a personal machine with these specs, you may use those computers in SIG Lab which have supported GPUs.
+If you do not have a personal machine with these specs, you may use the CETS computers in Moore 100 or the SIG Lab which have supported GPUs.

 ### Useful existing code